Do you have sore, tired, painful feet?

 Plantar Fasciitis is a painful inflammatory process of the plantar fascia, the connective tissue on the sole (bottom surface) of the foot.

-Longstanding cases of plantar fasciitis often demonstrate more degenerative changes thaninflammatory changes, in which case they are termed plantar fasciosis.
+Longstanding cases of plantar fasciitis often demonstrate more degenerative changes than inflammatory, in which case it is termed Plantar Fasciosis.

 2. It is commonly associated with long periods of weight bearing.
 Among non-athletic populations, it is associated with a high body mass index.

 3. The pain is usually felt on the underside of the heel and is often most intense with the first steps of the day.
 Another symptom is that the sufferer has difficulty bending the foot so that the toes are brought toward the shin (decreased dorsiflexion of the ankle).
 A symptom commonly recognized among sufferers of plantar Fasciitis is an increased probability of knee pain, especially among runners.